andrevidela/Research-report/Thesis/index.md

 isEmpty (Just _) = False -- non-linear here, erased in fact
 ```

-There are infintey many semirings, some make more sense than others.
+There are infinitely many semirings, some make more sense than others.
 We could for example combine semirings in pairs, since pairs of semirings are also semirings.
 Another semiring is showcased in_Granule_\cite{granule}  which has a good example of _privacy access_ as a resource semiring.

 In conclusion, different semirings allow us to express different resource semantics, some more useful than others.
-In the next few pages I will explore how the _precise usage_ semiring `InfNat` is useful and will show an refactoring that allows us to use it in Idris2.
+In the next few pages I will explore how the _precise usage_ semiring `InfNat` is useful and will show a refactoring that allows us to use it in Idris2.

 ### Reference counting and Garbage collection

-This section sumarises three competing strategies for a memory management model that does not rely on manual memory management (which is known to be the source of countless bugs and security issues).
+This section summarises three competing strategies for a memory management model that does not rely on manual memory management (which is known to be the source of countless bugs and security issues).
 This will serve as a motivation for the next section which will justify our use of quantitative types for performance.

 _Tracing garbage collection_ (which we will refer to as “GC”) generally refers to algorithms of automatic memory management such as _mark & sweep_ or to runtimes using them such as the _Boehm-GC_.
 The greatest benefit of garbage collection is that the burden of memory management is completely lifted from the programmer.
 But this feature is not always good news, the benefits come at the expense of predictability and control.

 Since the garbage collector runs automatically without any input from the programmer, there is no way to tell how often the garbage collector will run and for how long, just by looking at a program.
 What’s more, garbage collection does not happen instantly, some algorithms stop the execution of the program for an unknown amount of time in order to reclaim memory.
 And this process cannot be stoped or controlled.
-A number of programming patterns emerged as a result (Object-pool pattern) but instead of making programming easier, they exhihbit a structure akin to manual memory management (Mutate existing memory spaces, avoid memory leaks).
+A number of programming patterns emerged as a result (Object-pool pattern) but instead of making programming easier, they exhibit a structure akin to manual memory management (mutate existing memory spaces, avoid memory leaks).
 Which is exactly what GC advertises to eliminate.

 On the other hand, Rust \cite{rust} manages to remove all manual memory management, but it comes at the cost of a restricted programming model based on borrowing and lifetimes.
 Functions define lifetimes which ensure the arguments will not be freed during the execution of the function and avoid use-after-free errors.
 Borrowing and move semantics are very close to linear type semantics and ensure no two mutable pointers are being accessed at the same time on the same memory space.
 This programming practice might seem a bit foreign at a cursory look, but in fact it is similar to what is considered good programming practice in manual memory management programming languages like C++.